frovedis/frovedis/doc/manual/python/dataframe/df_math_func.md

     1       6       11
     2       4       12

+**Exponential power operation on a scalar value using operator version:**

 For example,

-    # pow() demo with scalar value using operator version
     print(fdf1 ** 2)

 Output